We use the best available science to ensure the survival of Montana's birds and other wildlife.

 The Common Loon is listed as Climate Endangered by the recent Audubon Climate Report, because only 44% of its breeding range is expected to remain stable in 2080.
 Although some increases in summer range farther north are expected, it is uncertain whether appropriate habitat will be available.
 Further, only 25% of the winter range is expected to remain stable.

 Loons prefer large (>24 hectares) clear water lakes with dynamic shorelines, abundant fish, and islands to raise their small broods (only 1-2 eggs).
-They are very sensitive to water clarity and pollution, needing clear water to fish, and making them excellent indicators of environmental health.
+They are very sensitive to water clarity and pollution, requiring clear water to fish, which makes them excellent indicators of environmental health.
 Lake size is also important because a loon needs a long runway to generate enough lift for its massive body to take flight.
-Its feet are located so far back on its body it can’t walk on land.
+Its feet are located so far back on its body that it is incapable of walking on land.

 Montana is home to only 1% of the global population of Common Loons, but it is listed as a Species of Concern in the state because of declining numbers and breeding habitat, especially shrinking emergent wetland ecosystems.
 It is also a species of greatest conservation need.
 Climate change presents great challenges to the Common Loon’s wetland habitat.